-The implementation of Technosylva and its modeling software is currently underway.
-As part of this implementation, BVES will have access to the information required in this section.
-BVES is currently usesing its two in-house tools (Fire Safety Circuit Matrix and Risk-Based Decision-Making Model) as it has in the past that already incorporates most of the features listed above.
+BVES uses its two in-house tools (Fire Safety Circuit Matrix and Risk-Based Decision-Making Model) as it has in the past that already incorporates most of the features listed above.
 Additionally, Bear Valley previously sought risk mapping and modeling information from REAX and Technosylva that incorporates wildfire risk and ignition potential in the current and projected climate conditions of 2050.
 In addition to these efforts, BVES has collaborated with DIREXYON to support their long-term risk planning efforts to make data-driven decisions.
 The details around the DIREXYON tool can be found in Section 6.1.1.

-BVES has demonstrated its continued commitment to risk mitigation, and will continue to develop its current models and add additional capability until the time BVES isto fully able to and holistically understand the dynamic wildfire risk facing BVES and the best measures to adopt to mitigate such risk.
+BVES has demonstrated its continued commitment to risk mitigation, and will continue to develop its current models and add additional capability to fully and holistically understand the dynamic wildfire risk facing BVES and the best measures to adopt to mitigate such risk.